hyphanet/website/content/pages/documentation-fr.md

 *   an USK with a positive number at the end, or
 *   an USK with a negative number at the end.

-The USK with a **positive** number at the end works like this: the Freenet node on your computer keeps a list of versions of USKs that it knows about, without necessarily storing the data as well.
+The USK with a **positive** number at the end works like this: the Hyphanet node on your computer keeps a list of versions of USKs that it knows about, without necessarily storing the data as well.
 This list is built up from previous visits, and also background requests from previous visits to these